• Proto-Indo-European Religion

 • The White Goddess by Robert Graves; Farrar, Strauss and Giroux, NY, 1948 and 1966.

-A version of this article was originally posted on Wikipedia but it was repeatedly vandalized by religious bigots.
-It is now published here with many revisions based on continuing research.
+This article was originally published on Yola, but they were hacked in 2011, so it is now published here with many revisions based on continuing research.

 © 2007, last updated 1/10/2013, at http://piereligion.org/pantheon.html